2002 Macau Grand Prix: Leg 2

-Karthikeyan crashed into the wall leaving Maternity Bend corner and retired on the fourth lap.
-Although Kovalainen was continuing to pull away with a series of fastest laps, Ide later responded to his pace and Kovalainen did the same by increasing his lead at the front to half a second.
-Gommendy was then close by Ide and passed him for second on lap eight at Mandarin Oriental Bend.
-Meanwhile, Costa overtook Campaniço on the straight and the latter removed his front wing in a collision with the wall at Lisboa corner after Costa's pass surprised him.
+On lap four, Karthikeyan crashed into the wall leaving Maternity Bend corner and retired.
+Although Kovalainen continued to pull away with a series of fastest laps, Ide began speeding up and Kovalainen responded by increasing his lead at the front to half a second.
+On lap eight at Mandarin Oriental Bend, Gommendy passed Ide for second.
+Campaniço was surprised by Costa passing him on the straight and lost his front wing against the wall at Lisboa corner.
 At the front Kovalainen again tried to establish a small lead when Gommendy drew close to him due to a more powerful engine.
-On lap nine, Ide had third taken from him by fellow Japanese Matsuura as the two avoided a collision into Lisboa turn.
+On lap nine, Ide was passed for third by fellow Japanese Matsuura as the two avoided a collision into Lisboa turn.
 Ide drove onto the turn's escape road after unsuccessfully blocking Matsuura due to the momentum of the latter's overtake.
 Matsuura continued until he spun at Dona Maria Bend and retired after a crash against the wall.
-This promoted Montin to third but the incident prompted the safety car's second deployment.
+This promoted Montin to third but the crash prompted the safety car's second deployment.

-At the restart on lap 12, Gommendy used the safety car's withdrawal to overtake Kovalainen for the lead at Lisboa corner.
-Montin sought a way past Kogure for third though Kogure blocked the pass.
+Gommendy overtook Kovalainen for the lead at Lisboa corner at the restart on lap 12.
+Montin sought to pass Kogure for third though Kogure blocked him.
 That caused Montin to spin at Lisboa turn and Antinucci and then Ide collected him.
-All three drivers retired as a result.
-Kovalainen locked his tyres heavily and Kogure got past him for second.
+Consequently, all three drivers retired.
+Kovalainen locked his tyres heavily and Kogure overtook him for second.
 However, Kogure did not keep second for long as Kovalainen retook the position but was now out of contention to win.
-Thus, Gommendy led the rest of the leg to win the race overall.
-Kovalainen finished 2.104 seconds behind in second and Kogure completed the podium in third.
-Off the podium, Hiranaka, Yoshimoto, Doornbos, Lee, Citron, Ho and Campaniço completed the top ten.
+Thus, Gommendy led the rest of the leg for overall victory.
+Kovalainen finished second, 2.104 seconds back, and Kogure took third place.
+Hiranaka, Yoshimoto, Doornbos, Lee, Citron, Ho, and Campaniço completed the top ten.
 Sato and Lei were the final classified finishers.
 Overall, 17 out of the 30 entered cars were not classified in the final results.